Mitch Garver Player Props: Rangers vs. Angels

-The Texas Rangers, including Mitch Garver (hitting .229 in his past 10 games, with three doubles, a home run, four walks and four RBI), battle starter Jaime Barria and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.
+On Wednesday, Mitch Garver (.229 batting average in his past 10 games, with three doubles, a home run, four walks and four RBI) and the Texas Rangers play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 8:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-6) against the Angels.
+In his previous appearance, he went 1-for-6 with a double and an RBI against the Angels.

 Mitch Garver Game Info & Props vs. the Angels